syncthing/docs/users/ignoring.rst

 ---------------------------------

-Although ``.stignore`` file is not synced between the devices, as mentioned previously, we can take an advantage of ``#include`` pattern to create a single file that will hold globally ignored patterns.
+Although ``.stignore`` file is not synced between the devices, as mentioned previously, it's possible to take an advantage of ``#include`` pattern to create a single file that will hold globally ignored patterns.

 Assuming the content of the file is::